 Do you know which type of salami is an aphrodisiac?

-Throughout the tour Simona gave us many fascinating insights into Italian cuisine and lifestyle.
+Throughout this Rome food tour, Simona gave us many fascinating insights into Italian cuisine and lifestyle.
 It really was a superb experience leaving our minds, taste buds and tummies fully satisfied.
 Even though I have visited Italy many times before I still learnt a lot.
 The tour ended with a stop at Sant’Eustachio Il Caffè in Piazza Sant’Eustachio for what is reputed to be the best coffee in town.
 There are just a few tables and chairs outside as most people drink standing at the bar but don’t forget to pay for your coffee first at the till and then take your receipt over to the opposite counter where they will make your coffee.
 If it’s hot but you still need a caffeine fix, I’d strongly recommend the mousse caffè served chilled, it really hits the spot!

 My new American friends were great company, while we discovered the best food in Rome, and I soon felt ‘one of the girls’.
 More posts from Rome coming soon!

 Getting there: You can catch the No. 64 bus from Termini Station to piazza Campo de Fiori or walk from a number of metro stops in about 20 minutes or so.
-Check out my map of Rome to get your bearings.

 Join my 'Behind the Scenes' newsletter